A Bachelor’s in Health Science online prepares students for rewarding professional jobs in the vast healthcare industry.

 Students who have already completed an associate’s degree, diploma, or certificate are eligible to earn this online bachelor’s degree in preparation for careers as military healthcare technicians, radiology technicians, ultrasound technicians, respiratory therapists, dental hygienists, physician assistants, and more.

 Students can complete the online degree entirely online.
 The curriculum builds upon the existing knowledge of the healthcare professional.

 Required general education courses include classes on written composition, humanities, social and behavioral sciences, and mathematics.
-Students then complete a series of health-related core courses and elective courses to complete the Bachelor’s online degree in Health Science.
+Students then complete a series of health-related core courses and elective courses to complete the online health science degree.

 18. University of Mississippi Medical Center

 The University of Mississippi Medical Center’s School of Health Related Professions offers a Bachelor of Health Sciences degree which prepares students for healthcare leadership positions.
 Students can choose from two tracks, depending upon previous coursework or their experience in the healthcare industry.

 Students who have already earned an associate’s degree pursue Track One, which includes higher-level classes such as Leadership Development, Legal and Ethical Issues in Health Care, and Disease and Health.

 Students beginning work for the online degree in health science with no prior experience take Track Two, which consists of twice the number of credits and includes classes such as Survey of Health Care Delivery, Effective Writing in the Work Place, and Introduction to Statistics.

 Regardless of track, all students complete one semester of Senior Directed Study.